Skincare Guide

 Retinol for Beginners: How to Start Without Irritation

 Retinol feels confusing because there's too much noise.
-This guide cuts through it: a practical, low-friction way to start retinol and actually stick with it.
+This guide cuts through that noise: a practical, low-friction way to start retinol and actually stick with it.

 A precise pea-sized amount of retinol on a perfectly manicured fingertip, illustrating correct application

-Retinol is one of the most evidence-backed skincare ingredients out there.
+Retinol is one of the most well-researched skincare ingredients available over the counter — the American Academy of Dermatology lists retinoids among the few ingredients with strong clinical evidence for anti-aging and acne benefits.[1]
 But for beginners, it feels mysterious—like you need a PhD in dermatology to use it without wrecking your skin.

 The good news: you don't.
 Retinol is actually forgiving if you approach it calmly and respect your skin's timeline.